amorena/democdonpaas/README.md

 DEMO DevOps-Continuous Delivery on PaaS
 ----------------------------------------

-the goal of this demo is to demonstrate how implementing continuous delivery practices with OpenShift Enterprise is easy to achieve:
+the goal of this demo is to demonstrate how implementing continuous delivery practices with OpenShift Enterprise you can easly achieve:

-    Deploy seamlessly from Development, QA, UAT and Production environments Automates testing and provisioning processes
+- Deploy seamlessly from Development, QA, UAT and Production environments
+- Automates testing and provisioning processes
-    Allows developers, QA and release teams to collaborate reducing risks Create ose environments and deploy apps on demand
+- Allows developers, QA and release teams to collaborate reducing risks
+- Create ose environments and deploy apps on demand

 Openshift - PaaS value added to CD and DevOps
 -------------------------------------------------

-    standardize envs creation and configuration
+- standardize envs creation and configuration
-    automate env provisioning and deployment
+- automate env provisioning and deployment
-    easly create and destroy platform and applications combination (no need to schedule time for specific build or branches) minimize errors during build pipeline
+- easly create and destroy platform and applications combination (no need to schedule time for specific build or branches)
+- minimize errors during build pipeline

 DEMO environment
 ------------------

-1 simple "Hello World" application (Tomcat cartridge) 3 Jenkins users: developer, tester and release - 1 email inbox for dev/tester/release 1 Enterprise source code (SCM) (GITLAB - GITHUB).
+1 simple "Hello World" application (Tomcat cartridge) - cdonpaas.zip

+3 Jenkins users: developer, tester and release - 1 email inbox for dev/tester/release

+1 Enterprise source code (SCM) (GITLAB - GITHUB).
 This project is based on a local GIT Server.

 1 Enterprise Artifact repository (Nexus).
 This project is based on a local MAVEN.

 1 VM for Openshift environments.
 I've used the standard VM avalable from the customer portal.

 1 Jenkins Server (external to Openshift)

 4 Build pipeline Stages / OSE envs = Dev (Commit stage); QA (Acceptance stage); UAT (UAT stage); Prod (Prod stage)

 Demo Stages (Jenkins jobs)
 ----------------------------